TGX 1.1.1

 Parameters

-meshPointer to the mesh to cache.
+meshPointer to the Mesh3D object to cache.

-ram1_sizesize in bytes of the ram1 buffer.
+ram1_sizeSize in bytes of the first RAM buffer.

-ram2_bufferpointer to a second memory buffer, may be nullptr.
+ram2_bufferOptional pointer to a second memory buffer, may be nullptr.

 Returns